Eesha-Jain/iDropCalendar/README.md

 # Nanodropper App

 ## How to test the current progress on your own?
-1. Download the "Expo" App (creating an account in the app should not be necessary)
+1. Download the "Expo" App
 2. Scan the QR Code on this webpage: https://expo.dev/@eeja/Nanodropper

 ## To-Do List